 There are certain differences between the two ceremonies.
 These differences relate directly to the presence/absence of the remains of the deceased person.
 Any prayers (such as words about the body or words anticipating a burial) and ritual gestures (such as blessing with holy water) that presume the presence of human remains are omitted from the Memorial Mass.
 Yet the intention of the two ceremonies is the same, to mark the death of a member of the Church.

 This is an opportunity for the family to visit with others before the service begins.
-Visitation time is usually done just prior of the Funeral Mass if the body is present.
+Visitation time is usually done prior to the Funeral Mass if the body is present.
 This is a time for visitation and prayer.
-It is sometimes done at the Funeral Home.
-It normally lasts about an hour, and, depending on availability, can also take place in the chapel.
+It is sometimes done at the Funeral Home and normally lasts about an hour.
+Depending on availability, it can also take place in the chapel.

 The use of Iona Hall is extended to parishioners depending on availability.
 Family members are responsible for the food, paper products, coffee, drinks, etc. There is no fee for the use of the hall.
 The family is responsible for the set-up of the food and drinks and the clean up of the hall following the reception.
 The reception should last no more than 2 hours.

 There is no fee for a Funeral Mass or a Memorial Service for parishioners, although we do request a donation for the church.
 Non-parishioners should contact the Parish Office to discuss the fees associated for the Masses.
 In lieu of flowers, families may request monetary donations be directed to the Parish in the name of the deceased.

 Flowers should be delivered to the Church on the day of the funeral.
 Following the Mass flowers may be left as a donation to the church for the altar.